 Standing on the porch of the house, and looking east towards the Eggporeum...

-and standing beside the Eggporeum and looking west towards the house.
+and standing below the Eggporeum and looking west towards the house.
 I particularly like how Bracken gets into both pictures...

 Things are happening now - the snow is gone, and the ground is perfect for digging.
 This is a project that is solely done by hand, with a potato rake, shovels and a wheelbarrow and a hand truck for moving the pavers.

 The rickety porch is no longer; dismantled, recycled or burnt in the outside bonfire.

 Joyce came to visit later in the summer and contributed to the project.
 She's Andrews widow, and Carsens Great Granma.

 The orientation of the Eggporeum creates a courtyard of pavers, which will be planted with low growing hardy succulents of all kinds, and thyme to make a green sward and soften the hard lines of the pavers.